rust-lang/book/second-edition/src/ch15-01-box.md

 Contrast this to what happens when the Rust compiler looks at a recursive type like `List` in Listing 15-2.
-The compiler tries to figure out how much memory is needed to store a value of `List`, and starts by looking at the `Cons` variant.
+The compiler tries to figure out how much memory is needed to store a value of the `List` enum, and starts by looking at the `Cons` variant.
 The `Cons` variant holds a value of type `i32` and a value of type `List`, so `Cons` needs an amount of space equal to the size of an `i32` plus the size of a `List`.
 To figure out how much memory a `List` needs, it looks at